KAYAK PORT STEPHENS BROUGHTON ISLAND

 In addition, you must be at least 15 years old.

 Prefer to phone , mobile 0438563307

 Kayak Port Stephens Broughton Island, is the only island on the NSW coast where camping is encouraged.

-Walking Rivers has tailored a two-day kayak and camping experience on the island designed to give anyone the perfect getaway experience.
+Walking Rivers has tailored a two-day kayak and two night camping experience on the island designed to give anyone the perfect getaway experience.